browserengineering/book/book/animations.md

 ...

-Complex web application use *animations* when transitioning between DOM states.
-These transitions improve usability by helping users understand what changes are occurring.
-They also improve visual polish by replacing sudden jumps with gradual changes.
-But to execute these animations smoothly, the browser must make use of the computer's GPU and minimize work using compositing.
+Complex web application use *animations* when transitioning between states.
+These animations help users understand the change and improve visual polish by replacing sudden jumps with gradual changes.
+But to execute these animations smoothly, the browser must use a technique called compositing to minimize redundant work.

 JavaScript Animations
 =====================

-An [animation] is a sequence of still pictures shown in quick succession that create an illusion of *movement* to the human eye.[^general-movement] Typical web page animations include changing color, fading an element in or out, or resizing an element.
-Browsers also use animations in response to user actions like scrolling, resizing, and pinch-zoom.
-And some types of animated media, like videos, can also be included in web pages.[^video-anim] In this chapter we'll focus on web page animations.
+An [animation] is a sequence of still pictures shown in quick succession that create an illusion of *movement* to the human eye.[^general-movement] Typical web page animations include changing an element's color, fading it in or out, or resizing it.
+Browsers also use animations in response to user actions like scrolling, resizing, and pinch-zooming.
+Plus, some types of animated media (like videos) can be included in web pages.[^video-anim]

 [^general-movement]: Here *movement* should be construed broadly to encompass all of the kinds of visual changes humans are used to seeing